ortype/ortype-storefront/src/commercelayer/components/ui/address/IMPLEMENTATION.md

 ## Key Implementation Decisions

-### 1. Caching Strategy
+### 1. Data Strategy
-- Countries are cached in memory after first API call
+- Countries use predefined list from utility functions for instant loading
-- Cache persists across component unmounts/remounts
+- No API calls required for country selection
-- Failed requests don't cache, allowing for retries
+- Fully synchronous operation with no network dependencies
-- Uses singleton pattern with module-level variables
+- Country list is maintained in `@/commercelayer/utils/country-utils`

 ### 2. State Management Approach
 - Countries with predefined states use dropdown